yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-persistency-initial-load.markdown

 	if (clusterInfo.getNumberOfInstances() > 1) {
 		hquery = "FROM  Person WHERE MOD(department,"
-		+ clusterInfo.getNumberOfInstances() + ") = " + (clusterInfo.getInstanceId() - 1);
+		+ _numberOfPartitions + ") = " + (_partitionNumber - 1);
 	} else {
 		hquery = "from  Person ";
 	}

 	Query query = new Query(null,hquery);

-	enumerators.Add(new NHibernateDataEnumerator(query, sessionFactory, fetchSize, idOrdering);
+	return new NHibernateDataEnumerator(query, sessionFactory, fetchSize, idOrdering);

-	return new ConcurrentMultiDataEnumerator(enumerators.ToArray(), fetchSize, initialLoadThreadPoolSize);
 }
 {% endhighlight %}

 {% note %}
-Make sure the routing field (i.e. PERSON_ID) will be an Integer type.
+Make sure the routing field (i.e. `department`) will be an Integer type.
 {%endnote%}

 Since each space partition stores a subset of the data , based on the entry routing field hash code value , you need to load the data from the database in the same manner the client load balance the data when interacting with the different partitions.

-The database query using the `MOD`, `PERSON_ID`, `number of partitions` and the `partition ID` to perform identical activity performed by a space client when performing write/read/take operations with partitioned space to rout the operation into the correct partition.
+The database query using the `MOD`, `department`, `number of partitions` and the `partition ID` to perform identical activity performed by a space client when performing write/read/take operations with partitioned space to rout the operation into the correct partition.

+{%learn%}./routing-in-partitioned-spaces.html{%endlearn%}

 # Multi-Parallel Initial Load

-The `ConcurrentMultiDataIterator` can be used for Multi-Parallel load.
+The `ConcurrentMultiDataEnumerator` can be used for Multi-Parallel load.
 This will allow multiple threads to load data into each space primary partition.
-With the example below 4 threads will be used to load data into the space primary partition , each will handle a different `MyDataIterator`:
+With the example below 10 threads will be used to load data into the space primary partition , each will handle a different `IDataEnumerator`:

-{% highlight java %}
+{% highlight csharp %}
-public class MySpaceDataSource extends SpaceDataSource{
+public IDataEnumerator InitialLoad()

-	public DataIterator<Object> initialDataLoad() {
+{

-		MyDataIterator dataIteratorArry[] = new MyDataIterator [4];
-		dataIteratorArry[0] = new MyDataIterator(10,20);
-		dataIteratorArry[1] = new MyDataIterator(30,40);
-		dataIteratorArry[2] = new MyDataIterator(50,60);
-		dataIteratorArry[3] = new MyDataIterator(70,80);
+    List<IDataEnumerator> enumerators = new List<IDataEnumerator>();

+	int fetchSize = 100;
-		int threadPoolSize = dataIteratorArry.length;
+	int initialLoadThreadPoolSize = 10;
-		ConcurrentMultiDataIterator  concurrentIterator =
-		new ConcurrentMultiDataIterator(dataIteratorArry, threadPoolSize);

-		return concurrentIterator;
+	bool idOrdering = false;

+	Query query1 = new Query(null,"from Employee where age > 30");
+	enumerators.Add(new NHibernateDataEnumerator(query1, sessionFactory, fetchSize, idOrdering);

+    return new ConcurrentMultiDataEnumerator(enumerators.ToArray(), fetchSize, initialLoadThreadPoolSize);
 }
-}
 {% endhighlight %}
-{%endcomment%}